Climbing in Bulgaria

-Guided climbing in Bulgaria – our small Eastern European country is gaining more and more popularity as a tourist destination for all sorts of trips – city brakes, beach vacations, cultural trips, ski holidays plus all other sorts of outdoor activities like hiking, mountain biking, and, maybe a bit odd, but still – rock climbing.
-The reasons are clear – a great, affordable, relatively undiscovered and welcoming corner of Europe to spend your holiday, plus amazing, undiscovered and accessible rocks and mountain ranges that give opportunities for different sorts of climbing.
+Guided climbing in Bulgaria – our small East European country, is gaining more and more popularity as a tourist destination for all sorts of trips – city brakes, beach vacations, cultural trips, ski holidays plus all other sorts of outdoor activities like hiking, mountain biking, and, maybe a bit oddly, but still – rock climbing.
+The reasons are clear – a great, affordable, relatively undiscovered and welcoming corner of Europe to spend your holiday, plus amazing, undiscovered and accessible rocks and mountain ranges that provide opportunities for different sorts of climbing.

 What do we offer?
 We can organize a whole guided climbing trip in Bulgaria for you or just provide a climbing guide, in case you are only passing by and want to do some outdoor activity for a day.
 We are able to offer different itineraries, guiding and instruction, suitable for beginner, intermediate or expert climbers – gym training sessions, sport rock climbing, trad climbing, alpine ascents, some via feratta, mixed and ice climbing during the winter months (Dec-Feb/March).
 Please read more about the different climbing sites and opportunities below.

 Nowadays the opportunities for climbing in Bulgaria are a lot.
-All the gym climbing and most of the easy to access sport rock climbing and bouldering sites are straight in, or just a short drive from Sofia and some of the other big cities – which is understandable because of the profile of most of the active climbers, who live in those.
+All the gym climbing and most of the easy to access sport rock climbing and bouldering sites are right next to, or just a short drive from Sofia and some of the other big cities – which is understandable because of the profile of most of the active climbers, who live in those.
 The main trad climbing areas of Malyovitsa and Vratsa are also easily accessible from the capital too.
 Ice climbing and mixed climbing are possible in Rila, Vitosha, Central and Western Balkan mountains.
-Unfortunately the last are available during a short part of the year only.
+Unfortunately the latter are available during a short part of the year only.

 Watch the Petzl Rock Trip series video for Bulgaria: